Dalton Sargeant: Developmental series

 For 2015, Sargeant signed with HScott Motorsports to drive the No. 51 Chevrolet SS in the NASCAR K&N Pro Series East, with sponsorship from GALT.
 He debuted in the series in February 2015 at New Smyrna Speedway with a second-place finish.
 Sargeant also ran part-time in the K&N Pro Series West, where he scored a victory in the season's first race.
 In May, Sargeant was named to the 2015 NASCAR Next class.
 On August 12, 2015, Sargeant announced he would make his Camping World Truck Series debut at the UNOH 200 at Bristol Motor Speedway for Wauters Motorsports.

 Sargeant competed in the ARCA Racing Series during the 2016 season.
 He ran 15 races for Venturini Motorsports with one win, ten top five and twelve top ten finishes.
 He was named the 2016 ARCA Rookie of the Year.

 He signed with Cunningham Motorsports to run the entire 2017 ARCA Racing Series schedule alongside Shane Lee.
 In the third race of the season, he lapped the field en route to victory at Salem Speedway.
 He also won at Iowa Speedway and beat Michael Self en route to victory at Lucas Oil Raceway at Indianapolis.
 Sargeant finished outside of the top ten only twice and finished second in the championship standings to Ken Schrader Racing driver Austin Theriault.

 National series

 After sporadic appearances in the NASCAR Camping World Truck Series in 2015 and 2017, Sargeant signed with GMS Racing to drive the team's No. 25 truck for a full 2018 season on January 12, 2018.
 He chose the No. 25 as a tribute to Tim Richmond.
 Sargeant was approached by Maurice J. Gallagher Jr., owner of GMS, midway through 2017 after winning races in the 2017 ARCA Racing Series season with Cunningham Motorsports.
 On August 22, 2018 it was announced that he left the team and would be replaced by Spencer Gallagher starting at Mosport (then later on Timothy Peters after Gallagher aggravated his shoulder during a workout) due to "unfortunate circumstances" regarding Sargeant Motorsports.

 Personal life

 Sargeant was born in Boca Raton, Florida.
-He is the older brother of Logan Sargeant, who is competing in Formula One for Williams Racing.
+He is the older brother of Logan Sargeant, who competed in Formula One and now races in IMSA for PR1/Mathiasen Motorsports.